-If the grounds surrounding your home slopes toward your home, or allows water to pond next to your home rather than be directed away, this can be a huge factor in causing water to enter your home.
-The fix for improper Grading is to simply change the grade and/or the landscaping.
+If the Grounds surrounding your Home slope toward your Home, allowing water to pond next to your Home rather than be directed away, this can be a huge factor in causing water to enter your Home.
+The fix for improper Grading is to simply change the Grade and the Landscaping.

-Changing the landscaping to get water flowing away from your home is sometimes as easy as bringing in some topsoil, installing that topsoil next to your home and grading the ground to pitch away from your home.
-The slope of the topsoil away from your home does NOT need to be anything dramatic – it just needs to be enough to prevent water from sitting next to your home.
+Changing the Grade and the Landscaping to get water flowing away from your Home is sometimes as easy as bringing in some Topsoil, installing it next to your Home, and grading the Ground to pitch away from your Home.
+The slope of the Topsoil away from your Home does not need to be anything dramatic; it just needs to be enough to prevent water from sitting next to your Home.
 Usually, a downward pitch of 1” for every 10’ is sufficient.
-Just be careful not to pile the topsoil too high against the foundation, because this could lead to rotting of the sill plate, which is made of wood and sits on the top of your foundation.
-Try to keep the grade at least 4” – 6″ below the top of the foundation wall.
+Just be careful not to pile the Topsoil too high against your Foundation, because this could lead to rotting of the Sill Plate, which is made of Wood and sits on the top of your Foundation.
+Try to keep the grade at least 4” – 6″ below the top of your Foundation Wall.

-When a swale isn’t practical, an underground drain system can be installed in your yard.
-This system consists of large corrugated plastic drain tubing installed underground that directs surface water to a more desirable location, such as the street.
-You can either rent a trenching machine or dig the trench by hand.
+When a Swale is not practical, an underground Drain System can be installed in your Yard.
+This system consists of large Corrugated Plastic Drain Tubing installed underground that collects and directs surface water to a more desirable location, such as the street or storm sewer.
+You can either rent a Trenching Machine or dig the trench by hand.

-While the trenching machine can make it quick and easy to dig the trench, it will take some effort to repair the nasty scar left in your yard.
-A better way to dig the trench, is to cut the sod with a flat spade shovel, scrape underneath it, and just fold it back for the entire length of the trench , and then to dig out the trench.
-Once you’re done installing your drain tubing and replacing your soil, just fold the sod back down, press it firmly in place, and fertilize and water it.
-It takes a little more time and definitely more work initially, but the healing process for the yard is very short, and expense will be minimal.
+While the Trenching Machine can make it quick and easy to dig the trench, it will take some effort to repair the nasty scar left in your Yard.
+A better way to dig the trench, is to cut the Sod with a Flat Spade Shovel, scrape underneath it, and just fold it back for the entire length of the trench , and then to dig out the trench.
+Once you’re done, just fold the Sod back down, press it firmly in place, and Fertilize and water it.
+It takes a little more time and definitely more work initially, but the healing process for the Yard is very short, and expense will be minimal.

 Gutters and Downspouts

-The other basic thing to look at when your home has basement water problems is the Gutters and Downspouts.
-Without Gutters, rainwater will shed water from your roof and deposit it near the foundation of your home.
+The other basic thing to look at when your Home has Basement Water problems is your Gutters and Downspouts.
+Without Gutters, rainwater will shed water from your Roof and deposit it near your Foundation.

-If your home has Gutters, but improper Downspout Extensions, the water will still end up concentrating next to your home.
+If your Home has Gutters, but improper Downspout Extensions, the water will still end up concentrating next to your Home.
 Again, this is bad news.
-Proper Downspout Extensions will bring water well away from your home – ideally six to ten feet.
+Proper Downspout Extensions will carry water well away from your Home; ideally 6’ to 10’.
 Of course, Gutters need to be cleaned as well.
-Dirty, overflowing Gutters are worse than having NO Gutters at all and can actually cause roof damage.
+Dirty, overflowing Gutters are worse than having no Gutters at all, since, in addition to causing Basement water, it can also cause Roof and Facia damage.

-See my Post: Easiest Way to Clean Gutters
+See my Post: Easiest Way – Clean Out Gutters